 Answer: Dalvik is a virtual machine in Android that executes the code and runs the application.
 It can also execute multiple virtual machines.

 37. Give the difference between Android Service and Intent Service.

 Answer: Android Service performs an operation in the background, such as playing music, but it does not provide any user interface.
 On the other hand, Intent Service is used to handle on-demand asynchronous requests.

-Question No. 38: What do you know about toast in android?
+38. What do you know about toast in Android?